technofocus-pte/secprodfndtndepth/Labs/Lab 05/Lab 5 - Setting up the Microsoft Defender for Endpoint Environment.md

  ![A screenshot of a computer Description automatically generated](./media/a46.png)

-6. Scroll down and select the checkbox, then click on **Review + create** button as shown in the below image.
+6. Scroll down and select the checkboxes, then click on **Review + create** button as shown in the below image.

 ![A screenshot of a computer Description automatically